The Statue of Liberty and Ellis Island Tour Includes:

 Tour Ends: Ellis Island

 Once on the island, your guide will show you the grounds and tell you more about what you will see inside the Pedestal and the new museum.
 You will have time on your own to examine the collection housed inside the museum - from the original bones of the statue to one of the first flames of her torch.
-Then make the climb to the top of the pedestal and enjoy unparalleled views of the NYC skyline at her feet.
+Then make the climb to the top of the pedestal and enjoy unparalleled views of the NYC skyline from her feet.

 The rest of your time on Ellis Island will be free for you to visit the Museum of Immigration, which is housed in the original Immigration Station and has been beautifully restored after decades of neglect.
 Get a complimentary audio guide to hear the arduous and often heartbreaking stories of the millions of immigrants who once walked these halls.
 Explore the museum collection or search the immigrant archive and discover your own personal history.